What Is Lightfastness And Why Does It Matter?

 Staedtler and Lyra do not publish data on the internet - or if they do, I haven’t found it in any leaflets.
 UV star ratings for Lyra are shown against each colour inside the lid of the box.

-I also understand the Dutch made Bruynzeel FullColor pencils are lightfast, but I have no data and they are not available in the UK
+I also understand the Dutch made Bruynzeel FullColor pencils are lightfast, but I have no data to back this up.

 CRETACOLOUR - Made in Austria by the successors to the Hardmuth pencil business.